leouieda/website/about/index.md

 Jeca Tatu performing at a small festival put together by us and another local band some time in 2004.
 </figcaption>
 </figure>

+I still enjoy playing games and music during my free time, only now I get to do it with my daughter, which is quite an improvement!

 [smash]: https://en.wikipedia.org/wiki/Super_Smash_Bros._Ultimate
 [zelda]: https://en.wikipedia.org/wiki/The_Legend_of_Zelda%3A_Tears_of_the_Kingdom